Laharah/redlist/README.md

 overwrite_m3u: no 			# If argument is m3u, overwrite it instead of saving to m3u_dir

 redacted:
+  api_key: null 			# Preferred method.
+Go to User Settings > API Keys and confirm a new key.
   username: null
   password: null
   save_cookies: yes
   use_fl_tokens: no  		# Use freeleach tokens
   format_preferences:  		# "Format Encoding Media"
     - 'MP3 V0'
     - 'MP3 320'
     - 'FLAC .*'